JWeel/CasualCombat/PROCESS.md

 * Design decision for ^ : everything is classes.
 Specific moves extend abstract Move
 * Implemented using spells
 * Start on layout overhaul for playpage and shoppage
-* Cancel on title page (by the way menupage is now named titlepage)
+* Cancel character on title page (by the way menupage is now named titlepage)
 * Dynamic progress bar now uses xml layout colors
 * Possibly temporary icon for player character
 * Successful game end now awards player character with points and money